raspberrypilearning/3D-scene/en/step_5.md

 --- /task ---

 --- task ---
-Now, we're going to change the size of some of our sprites to make it appear as if they are further away from us than others.
-Have a look at this project and notice how the size of the numbers adds to the illusion of distance:
+Now, change the size of some of your sprites to create a sense of distance and increase the three dimensional effect:

 **Depth and Distance**: [See inside](https://scratch.mit.edu/projects/445071529/editor){:target="_blank"}